Best Protein Powders of 2022 - Dr. Axe

 • Protein hydrolysates: This form of protein powder undergoes a process that breaks the bond between amino acids, creating a type of protein that is more easily absorbable by your body.

-Not all protein powders are created equally.
-And not only are many pumped full of fillers and added ingredients, but they often contain misleading labels, making it impossible to tell what you’re really getting in each serving.
-In fact, a slew of lawsuits have found that many popular brands of protein powders actually contain less than half of the amount of protein listed on the label.
+Not only are many pumped full of fillers and added ingredients, but they often contain misleading labels, making it impossible to tell what you’re really getting in each serving.
+In fact, a slew of lawsuits has found that many popular brands of protein powders actually contain less than half of the amount of protein listed on the label.

-These lawsuits allege that many companies use a practice called “amino spiking,” meaning that they use cheap filler amino acids like glycine, leucine and taurine and then count these amino acids towards the total protein content on the label.
+These lawsuits allege that many companies use a practice called “amino spiking,” meaning that they use cheap filler amino acids like glycine, leucine and taurine and then count these amino acids toward the total protein content on the label.
 The problem is that these amino acids are incomplete proteins and don’t contain the same health benefits as the complete proteins found in organic protein powder.

 So how can you skip the scams and make sure you’re getting the best bang for your buck?
-Take a closer look at the ingredients label and skip the supplements that add extra amino acids or fillers like maltodextrin or artificial sweeteners.
-Instead, opt for naturally sweetened protein powders with minimal ingredients and be sure to always purchase from reputable retailers.
+Take a closer look at the ingredients label, and skip the supplements that add extra amino acids or fillers like maltodextrin or artificial sweeteners.

 • serving of 22 grams: 20 grams of protein

 Bone broth is made by simmering different parts of animals, including bones and connective tissues, into a nutrient-rich broth, which can then be dehydrated and concentrated into a protein powder.
-Not only is protein powder made from bone broth highly nutritious, but it’s also available in an assortment of flavors, which is why it’s often dubbed the best tasting protein powder for baked goods and recipes.
+Not only is protein powder made from bone broth highly nutritious, but it’s also available in an assortment of flavors, which is why it’s often dubbed the best-tasting protein powder for baked goods and recipes.

 Benefits: